spaceFlow-US/.github/profile/README.md

 ## Problem
-Base on Zumper, average room idle time is 42 days.

-Why that long?
-Because mismatch between tenant and landlord

-1. Even professional agent can conduct up to 10 room tours per week, not to mention landlords.
-2. Weekdays room tour is 9am - 5pm, but busy tenant are free after 7pm.
-3. Self tour is not popular due to trust issue.
+According to data from Zumper, the average room in the rental market remains idle for an extended period of 42 days.
+This inefficiency primarily stems from a mismatch between tenant availability and landlord or agent schedules.
+Professional agents, handling up to 10 room tours per week, typically operate during standard business hours (9 AM - 5 PM), which conflicts with the schedules of busy tenants who are often only available after 7 PM.
+Additionally, the concept of self-tours, though convenient, is not widely embraced due to prevailing trust issues.

 ## Solution
-Make  self tour popular

-How?

-Build the trust bwtween landlord and tenant in before-contract stage by technology:
-1. computer vision supervised for landlord
-2. tenant ID check
-3. tenant credit card registered
+Our product aims to revolutionize the rental market by making self-tours a popular and trusted option.

+How We Achieve This:

+We plan to build trust between landlords and tenants in the pre-contract stage through innovative technology.
+This includes:

+- Supervised Computer Vision for Landlords: To provide real-time oversight during self-tours, enhancing security and trust.
+- Rigorous Tenant ID Checks: To ensure the authenticity and reliability of potential tenants.
+- Mandatory Tenant Credit Card Registration: To secure financial accountability and provide assurance to the landlord.

+By implementing these technological solutions, we bridge the gap between landlords and tenants, significantly reducing room idle time and streamlining the rental process.

 ## How large the market?